Wildfire threatens weekend campers at Chehalis Lake - BC Local News

 A wildfire broke out on north side of Chehalis Lake over the weekend, after a campfire was allegedly left burning at a clearing near the lake.

-According to Black Press Media reporter Amy Reid, who was camping in the area, a large pile of logs at the entrance of clearing where her family was camping caught fire on Saturday, June 22.
+According to Black Press Media reporter Amy Reid, who was camping in the area, a large pile of logs at the entrance of clearing where she and her fiancé were camping caught fire on Saturday, June 22.

 Terrifying experience.
 We are all safe.
 This huge pile of logs at the entrance to the clearing we camp at lit fire.
 We tried to help the group camping next to it douse it lugging water up from the creek but it was out of control.